If you’re looking for hermit crab toys, the best options are climbing-based.

 What Do Hermit Crabs Climb On?

-According to the Marine Ecology Progress Series, land hermit crabs in the wild will often climb trees, no matter the current tide cycle.
-This is for fun, protection, and necessity, as climbing will help a hermit crab:
+According to the Marine Ecology Progress Series, land hermit crabs often climb trees, regardless of the current tide cycle.
+This activity is for fun, protection, and necessity, as climbing will help a hermit crab:

-- Search for food
+- Search for food.

-- Seek shelter from rain or an especially high tide
+- Seek shelter from the rain.

-- Avoid boredom
+- Avoid a high tide.

-- Get ready for mating season
+- Prepare for the mating season.